petsc/petsc/src/docs/sphinx_docs/developers/buildsystem.rst

 error, and a host of other reasons.
 Problem diagnosis is the single biggest bottleneck for development and maintenance time.
 Unfortunately, current systems are built to optimize the successful case rather than the unsuccessful.
-In PETSc, we have developed the ``BuildSystem`` package (BS) to remedy the shortcomings of configuration systems such as Autoconf, CMake, and SCons.
+In PETSc, we have developed the ``BuildSystem`` package (BuildSystem) to remedy the shortcomings of configuration systems such as Autoconf, CMake, and SCons.

-First, BS provides consistent namespacing for tests and test results.
+First, BuildSystem provides consistent namespacing for tests and test results.
 Tests are encapsulated in modules, which also hold the test results.
 Thus you get the normal Python namespacing of results.
 Anyone familiar with Autoconf will recall the painful, manual namespacing using text